im360noscope/reminders-tool/README.md

 # Reminders
-A reminders app for the Light Phone III.
+A reminders tool for the Light Phone III.

 Organize tasks into lists, add due dates and times, check things off as you go, and get notified when it matters.